rxacevedo/docker-clojure/README.md

 ```
 docker build -t <username>/clojure-env-docker . && \
-docker run -p 80:80 -p 4001:4001 -v $PWD:/code -it <username>/clojure-env-docker
+docker run -p 80:80 -v $PWD:/code -it <username>/clojure-env-docker
 ```

-If you want to start a REPL instead of the actual app, you can do so by adding `repl` to the end of the argument list for `docker run` like this:
+If you want to start a REPL instead of the actual app, you can do so by adding `repl` to the end of the argument list for `docker run` and exposing/publishing the REPL port like this:

-`docker run -p 80:80 -p 4001:4001 -v $PWD:/code -it <username>/clojure-env-docker repl`
+`docker run -p 4001:4001 -v $PWD:/code -it <username>/clojure-env-docker repl`

 - With Docker Compose CLI:

-To start the the entire service (which is just one app) and attach, just run `docker-compose up`.
+To start the the entire service (which is just the one webapp) and attach, just run `docker-compose up`.

 ## License